 On the other hand, non-programmed decisions happen in unstructured situations, where the problems are ill-defined and complex.
 Scenarios include deciding whether to buy another company, which markets offer most potential or whether to discontinue a product.
-These decisions are unique and non-recurring.
+So these decisions are unique and non-recurring.

 What are the 4 Decision Making Styles?

 Analytical: This relies on having all the data about the different options and going over it with a fine toothcomb.
 The solutions will be comprehensive, detailed and thorough.
 But, the likely shortcoming is that the findings may overlook the human issues or emotional factors affecting the situation.